sysread/fnord/README.md

 [![Tests | Dialyzer](https://github.com/sysread/fnord/actions/workflows/run-tests.yml/badge.svg)](https://github.com/sysread/fnord/actions/workflows/run-tests.yml)

-Fnord is a command line tool the builds a searchable database of your files, using AI-generated embeddings to index and search your code base, notes, and other (non-binary) files.
-Notably, it provides a conversational interface to research within your project, answering complex questions about your code base.
+Fnord is a command line tool that uses multiple AI-powered agents and tools to provide a conversational interface to your codebase, notes, and other (non-binary) files.

+## Features
+- Code base search
+- Graph search and pathfinding
+- On-demand playbooks assembled from documentation and code
+- Troubleshooting and debugging
+- Git archaeology

 ## Installation